The Corporate Tax Planning Law Review: South Korea

 Capital gains or losses realised or incurred by a Korean company from the sale of shares or assets are generally treated the same as ordinary business profits or losses, and thus are subject to corporate income tax at the normal rates.
 However, capital gains realised from the sale of certain non-business real estate are subject to an additional 10 per cent tax on top of the ordinary corporate income tax.

-There is no participation exemption or reinvestment relief on capital gains.
+There is neither participation exemption nor reinvestment relief on capital gains.
 Losses incurred by sale of shares or assets are recognised and thus reduce the tax base; there is no limitation on the recognition of losses.

 Tax-free or tax-deferred transactions